 Received by the originator of a conversation, this event indicates that the subordinate of the conversation has issued tpreturn() without having control of the conversation.
 In addition, tpreturn() has been issued in a manner different from that described for TPEV\SVCFAIL below.
 This event can be caused by an ACL permissions violation; that is, the originator does not have permission to connect to the receiving process.
-This event is not returned at the time the tpconnect() is issued, but is returned with the first tpsend() (following a tpconnect() with flag TPSENDONLY) or tprecv() (following a tpconnect() with flag TPRECVONLY).
-A system event and a log message are also generated.
+This event is not returned at the time the tpconnect() is issued, but is returned with the first tpsend() (following a tpconnect() with flag TPSENDONLY) or tprecv() (following a tpconnect() with flag TPSENDONLY) or tprecv() (following a tpconnect().